Teresa of Ávila: Writings

 Teresa of Ávila, by Rubens.
 This is the portrait of Teresa that is probably the most true to her appearance.
 It is a copy of an original 1576 painting of her when she was 61.

 Autobiography

-The autobiography La Vida de la Santa Madre Teresa de Jesús (The Life of the Holy Mother Teresa of Jesus) was written at Avila between 1562 and 1565, but published posthumously.
+The autobiography La Vida de la Santa Madre Teresa de Jesús (The Life of the Holy Mother Teresa of Jesus) was written at Ávila between 1562 and 1565, but published posthumously.
 Editions include: